 In South Korea, there is an entire theme park and museum dedicated to the humble toilet.

 The most luxurious toilet in the world was made of pure Gold.
 This 24 carat gold toilet existed in the Hall of Gold in Hong Kong.
-This one of a kind toilet was owned by Hang Fung jewelers as part of their marketing strategy to attract tourists from all over the world.
+Hang Fung jewelers owned this one of a kind toilet as part of their marketing strategy to attract tourists from all over the world.

 The average life expectancy of a toilet is 15 years.

 An estimated 2.5 billion people in the world do not have access to proper sanitation facilities; major number is in rural areas of India and China.